Sunday, September 30, 2012

 5. HTTP Redirection

-1. HTTP Logging
+1. HTTP Logging2.
+Logging Tools3.
+Request Monitor4.
+Tracing

 Just install them all.

-1. Static Content Compression
+1. Static Content Compression2.
+Dynamic Content Compression

-2. IIS Management Scripts and Tools
+1. IIS Management Console2.
+IIS Management Scripts and Tools

 Configure a new instance with the below options installed.